flare-foundation/docs/docs/infra/attestation-provider.md

 // FIXME: Where should network credentials come from?

+> Network credential private keys are the private keys from the wallets you own.

 * `network.credential.json`

 #### Setup Services

-The last step in the installation process is to configure services in `systemctl` for each attestation client, backend, and indexer.
+The last step in the installation process is to configure services in `systemctl` for the attestation client, backend, and indexers.

-##### Ubuntu

-On Ubuntu, this step is automatized and all that is required is to call the `./scripts/install.sh` script.

-##### Other Platforms
+!!! warning "Running more than one attestation client"

+  It is currently impossible to run more than one attestation client at once.
+  Solutions are being researched to allow any number of clients to run at the same time.

+First, create a directory in which to store service configurations, and copy the templates from `./scripts/templates` there.

 ```bash
 mkdir -p ~/.config/systemd/user
 cp ./scripts/templates/*.service ~/.config/systemd/user
 ```

+Then, enable the indexer services.
+These services are in charge of caching the recent history of each blockchain to avoid congesting the networks with unnecessary requests from the attestation provider and adding latency to the attestation system.
+The `attester-alerts` service maintains a JSON file which describes the status of the components of the attestation suite.

 ```bash
 systemctl --user daemon-reload